LibreCAD/docs/ref/widgets.rst

 The icons on the top of the layer list allow operations to the entire list of layers.
 Those operations include:

 .. csv-table::
-    :widths: 10, 90
+    :widths: 10, 25, 65
     :header-rows: 1
     :stub-columns: 0
     :class: table-fix-width

-    "Icon", "Description"
+    "Icon", "Function", "Description"
-    |icon10|, "”Show all layers” - Makes all the layers in the current drawing visible."
+    |icon10|, "Show all layers", "Makes all the layers in the current drawing visible."
-    |icon11|, "”Hide all layers” - Hides all layers in the current drawing."
+    |icon11|, "Hide all layers", "Hides all layers in the current drawing."
-    |icon20|, "”Unlock layer” - Unlock, or ”Defreeze”, all layers to allow changes to the entities in the layer. (\*)"
+    |icon20|, "Unlock layer", "Unlock, or ”Defreeze”, all layers to allow changes to the entities in the layer. (\*)"
-    |icon21|, "”Lock layer” - Lock, or ”Freeze”, all layers to prevent unintentional changes. (\*)"
+    |icon21|, "Lock layer", "Lock, or ”Freeze”, all layers to prevent unintentional changes. (\*)"
-    |icon13|, "”Add a layer” - Add a new layer to the list.
+    |icon13|, "Add a layer", "Add a new layer to the list.
 (Shortcut [Ctrl]+[L]) (\*)"
-    |icon14|, "”Remove the current layer” - Remove the highlighted layer from the list. (\*)"
+    |icon14|, "Remove the current layer", "Remove the highlighted layer from the list. (\*)"
-    |icon15|, "”Modify layer attributes / rename” - Modify the selected layer's attributes and / or rename the layer. (\*)"
+    |icon15|, "Modify layer attributes / rename", "Modify the selected layer's attributes and / or rename the layer. (\*)"

 The lower portion of the dock shows a list of layers in the current drawing and are listed in alpha-numeric order.
 In the example above the layers are named "Layer01", "Layer02", and "Layer03".
 Note that layer **0** is a special layer and should not be used for general drawing purposes.